cmaclell/human-like-learning-2024/aaai24-ss.md

 - For the poster presenters, AAAI will provide foam poster boards and easels.
   Poster boards are 30"x40" and can be either portrait or landscape orientation.

+### Registration Details
+You can register at the [AAAI 2024 Spring Symposium page](https://aaai.org/conference/spring-symposia/sss24/).

 ### Submission Details
 - We invite submissions of abstracts.
 We have no hard length requirements, but